Bottleneck Profiles and Discrete Prokhorov Metrics for Persistence Diagrams: Background

 Applying the homology functor gives rise to a persistence module: For $r\le s$, the inclusion

 induces a module homomorphism

 This is called the \textit{(Vietoris-Rips) persistent homology} of $X$, denoted $PH_\ast(X)_t$.
-Summands in its interval decomposition are interpreted as topological features which are "born" at a certain point in the filtration and "persist" for some time.
+Summands in its interval decomposition are interpreted as topological features which are ``born'' at a certain point in the filtration and ``persist'' for some time.
 They are regarded to be more significant the longer the intervals are.
 The following theorem ascertains that this is a useful tool. \begin{thm}[{{\cite[Theorem 3.1]{chazal2009gromov}}}] Let $X,Y$ be finite metric spaces, fix some $k\ge 0$.
 Then we have

-where $d_{GH}$ is the Gromov-Hausdorff distance \cite{gromov2007metric}. \end{thm} In other words, if we change the input point cloud by $\eps$ in the Gromov-Hausdorff metric, the resulting PDs differ by at most $\eps$ in the Bottleneck distance. \end{exmp}
+where $d_{\text{GH}}$ is the Gromov-Hausdorff distance \cite{gromov2007metric}. \footnote{Note that \cite{chazal2009gromov} uses a different notion of Gromov-Hausdorff distance, which is equal to two times $d_{GH}$ of \cite{gromov2007metric}.} \end{thm} In other words, if we change the input point cloud by $\eps$ in the Gromov-Hausdorff metric, the resulting PDs differ by at most $\eps$ in the Bottleneck distance. \end{exmp}